GitHubDragonFly/Python_libplctag_GUI/README.md

 - Modbus functionality of the libplctag library is not included in this app.

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
-See the libplctag website for all PLCs supported by the library.
+Check the libplctag website for all PLCs supported by the library.

 # Usage